Aman Gupta

 Aman Gupta (born 4 March 1982) is an Indian entrepreneur and angel investor.
-He is the co-founder and was the Chief marketing officer (CMO) of Indian electronics brand boAt Lifestyle, he stepped down from his position of CMO just 29 days before filing their IPO Prospectus.
-He is a judge and investor in business reality show Shark Tank India.
+He is the co-founder and was the Chief marketing officer (CMO) of Indian electronics brand boAt Lifestyle.
+Gupta stepped down from his position as CMO just 29 days before the company filed its IPO Prospectus.
+He is a judge and investor in the business reality show, Shark Tank India..
+He recently ventured into new-age business with OffBeat Studios, which secured ₹100 crore in seed funding, signaling early traction in the space.

 Early life and education

 Gupta was born in Delhi, India.
 His father's name is Neeraj Gupta and mother's name is Jyoti Kochar Gupta.

 Gupta completed his early education from Delhi Public School, R. K. Puram.
-He graduated from Shaheed Bhagat Singh College under Delhi University with a BCom (Hons) and then joined ICAI.
+He graduated from Shaheed Bhagat Singh College under Delhi University with a BCom (Hons).
+He is a qualified CA. Later he joined ICAI.
 He holds an MBA in Finance and Strategy from the Indian School of Business.

 Career

 Gupta started his career as an assistant manager with Citi.
 He later joined KPMG as a Senior Management Consultant.
 Later he co-founded Advanced Telemedia Private Limited and was elevated to the position of chief executive officer (CEO).
 He founded the electronics brand boAt in 2016 with Sameer Mehta.
 This company sells headphones, smart watches and speakers.